 - 2+ swaddles with velcro (muslin blankets work too, but after a few weeks, Isla was able to wiggle out of them within minutes)

 - 2+ pairs of mittens

 - 2-4 outfits

-- Gas relief drops (safe to use after baby turns a month old - while they're learning to pass gas on their own, these are a lifesaver)
+- Gas relief drops (safe to use after baby turns 1 month old; while they’re learning to pass gas on their own, these are a lifesaver)

 - Infants’ Tylenol – liquid drops